| Title: | Manipulate ACLED Data |

 acled_transform_wider()

-## Not run: # Load data frame argen_acled <- acled_api( email = "your_email", key = "your_key", country = "Argentina", start_date = "2022-01-01", end_date = "2022-02-01", acled_access = FALSE ) # Transform the interactions argen_acled_transformed <- acled_transformation_interaction(argen_acled, only_inters = F) ## End(Not run)
+## Not run: # Load data frame argen_acled <- acled_api( email = "your_email", password = "your_password", country = "Argentina", start_date = "2022-01-01", end_date = "2022-02-01" ) # Transform the interactions argen_acled_transformed <- acled_transformation_interaction(argen_acled, only_inters = F) ## End(Not run)## Not run: # Load data frame argen_acled <- acled_api( email = "your_email", password = "your_password", country = "Argentina", start_date = "2022-01-01", end_date = "2022-02-01" ) # Transform the interactions argen_acled_transformed <- acled_transformation_interaction(argen_acled, only_inters = F) ## End(Not run)

 Function to convert your ACLED's API calls (if dyadic) into desired monadic forms.

-acled_transform_longer(data, type = "full_actors")
+acled_transform_longer(data, type = "full_actors")acled_transform_longer(data, type = "full_actors")

 data |